Contact RRSC Council Members

 John McConnell

 McConnell is the Executive Director of Boards and Commissions for Governor Beshear of Kentucky.
 He is a native of western Kentucky and is passionate about the outdoors.
 He has seen much of the state traveling to watch his daughter play soccer.
-He and his family are lifelong residents of Murray Ky., where he is the second-generation owner and president of McConnell Insurance located in Murray and Paducah, Ky.
-Additionally, he is Partner and Co-Founder of Bolding and McConnell in Union City, TN.
+He and his family are lifelong residents of Murray, Ky., where he is the second-generation owner and president of McConnell Insurance, located in Murray and Paducah, Ky.
+Additionally, he is a Partner and Co-Founder of Bolding and McConnell in Union City, TN.
 He is a past board member of the Kentucky Medical Licensure Board and is the current Governor’s proxy to the Tennessee-Tombigbee Waterway.
-He also serves on the Independence Bank Board of Directors.
+He also serves on the Board of Directors of Independence Bank.

 Will Nelson

-He holds a B.S. in finance and economics from David Lipscomb University.
+He holds a Bachelor of Science in finance and economics from David Lipscomb University.

 David “Ron” Robertson

-He obtained a BS in Agricultural Science and a MS degree in Agricultural Mechanization.
+He obtained a Bachelor of Science in Agricultural Science and a Master of Science degree in Agricultural Mechanization.

 Danette Scudder